Leke-Ariyo/canary-deployment-istio-k8/README.md

 `OVERVIEW OF PROJECT`

 This project automates canary deployment of various versions of a flask app with istio & flagger(https://flagger.app/) while circleci is used for continuous integration.
 A Dockerfile is used to build an image and deploy to a container registry (Dockerhub) then sets the new version on the cluster.
-It deploys only 50% of the new traffic for one minute and only deploys to all the traffic if there are no 5xx errors in the canary deployment for a minute.
+It deploys only 50% of the new traffic for one minute and only deploys to all the traffic, if there are no 5xx errors in the canary deployment for a minute.

 `STEPS TO REPRODUCE`: